georgefrent/voiceAuth/README.md

 - TensorFlow/Keras – Machine Learning for speaker verification
 - Librosa – Audio feature extraction
 - FFmpeg – Audio format conversion
+- Uvicorn - An ASGI server that acts as a bridge between the FastAPI application (main.py) and the rest of the project.
+In case you want to run the project, you need to open Uvicorn server by running this command in the terminal: ``` uvicorn main:app ```
 ### Backend (Login & Registration System)
 PHP – Handles user accounts & database interactions<br>
 MySQL – Stores user credentials